Saturday, 25 March 2017

 This is a relatively modern addition.
 It was once used in the process of toffee making in the Norwich Rowntrees factory before it closed down.

-- put together with 'important medieval glass' from the cathedral, patchwork style.
+- put together with 'important medieval glass' from the cathedral that survived the Reformation, patchwork style.
 It commemorates Sir Thomas Erpingham who fought at the Battle of Agincourt.
 I wonder if he would have liked it.

-....that I know nothing about - but I rather like because they cast a strange light down this part of the aisle.
+....by abstract painter John McLean and installed in 2014 (so the newest of all the windows), I rather like them because they cast a strange light down this part of the aisle.

 A 12 year old Christian boy was found murdered on Mousehold Heath.
 There was much controversy at the time and the local Jews were ultimately blamed for the murder.
-It is an interesting story.
+It is an interesting story that appears to be mostly about anti-semitism.
 This part of the cathedral is know as the 'Chapel of the Holy Innocents' - a space dedicated to the victims of cruelty, persecution and intolerance - which you could argue William was - though whose intolerance it was is not certain.

 There are many strange carvings dotted around he place.
 There are some great faces high up in the Presbytery near the alter - one of a really happy face and another, opposite, of a tragically sad face.
 (I have merged the two photos of them together here - they are actually on separate pillars).
 Please forgive the poor quality of my photos - I ran over my camera with my car.